 What are the Assessor's duties?

-The Assessor is charged with several administrative and statutory duties; however, the primary duty and responsibility is to cause to be assessed all real property within his/her jurisdiction except that which is otherwise provided by law.
+The primary duty and responsibility of the Assessor is to cause to be assessed all real property within his/her jurisdiction except that which is otherwise exempted by law.
 This would include residential, multi-residential, commercial, industrial and agricultural classes of property.
-Real property is revalued every two years.
+Real property is revalued every odd numbered year.
 The effective date of the assessment is January 1st of the current year.
 The assessor determines a full or partial value of new construction, or improvements depending upon the state of completion as of January 1st.

 General Misconceptions About the Assessor's Work